parthnayyar/Soccer-Match-Predictor/README.md

 - Conversion of columns to appropriate data types
 - Addition of "date_int" column representing a float value for the date
 - Normalization of "date_int" column to deal with large values
-- Categorized team names and assigned them integer codes using one-hot encoding
+- Assigned them integer codes using label encoding and performed one-hot encoding
-- Replaced teams' string values with encoded integers
-- Initial dataset included a row representing match details
-- Created a dataset for each team, containing all matches played by that team (home and away):
+- Initial dataset included a row representing match details.
+This was transformed to create a dataset for each team, containing all matches played by that team (home and away) containing the following features:
   - Date_int (normalized date in float)
   - Venue (home/away)
   - Opponent